mikeknox/aws-paramstore-secrets-buildkite-plugin/README.md

-# AWS Paramaterstore Secrets Buildkite Plugins
+# AWS Parameterstore Secrets Buildkite Plugins

 __This plugin was originally inspired and based on the the *AWS S3 Secrets Buildkite Plugin*__